johnpura/excel-xml-importer/README.md

 # Excel XML Importer

-Excel XML Importer is a PHP script that imports data from an Excel XML spreadsheet into a MySQL database.
+Excel XML Importer is a PHP script that extracts data from an Excel XML spreadsheet into imports the data into a MySQL database.

 ## Installation